 Many systems can do voice controlling and connect to other household devices.
 For example, make telephone calls or play music.
 If you’re looking for the best medical alert system for your elderly relative’s needs, consider an option that can also monitor things like blood pressure, weight, and bloody oxygen levels, for total peace of mind that your loved one is safe and well.

-Medical alert systems, now taken to the next level.
+Medical alert systems are now taken to the next level.
 Those that incorporate sonar and use AI tech to ‘learn’ the resident’s normal movements and routines and the spatial dimensions of a room.
 Data analysis is constantly done for a fall to occur to take care of the elderly.
-The system will immediately be aware of this, and the alarm will raises.
+The system will immediately be aware of this and raise the alarm.

 The algorithms used by some advanced systems can even determine the nature and severity of the fall so that the best.
 The most appropriate response generates from this.